Central Air Vs. Ductless Mini-splits

 Both central air and ductless mini-split systems require regular maintenance to keep them running smoothly.

-This includes cleaning or replacing filters, checking refrigerant levels, and inspecting for any leaks or damage.
+This includes cleaning or replacing filters, checking refrigerant levels, and inspecting for leaks or damage.

 Cost Comparisons